 • Past non-physician affiliate, Transplantation Society and the American College of Surgeons

-• Presenter, International Meeting of the Society of Transplantation Surgeons in Boston, Mass.
+• Past Presenter, International Meeting of the Society of Transplantation Surgeons in Boston, Massachusetts

-• Provided testimony Connecticut Legislative Committee on the definition of brain death
+• Provided testimony to the Connecticut Legislative Committee on the definition of brain death

 Legal and Academic Activity